vele616/monorepo/packages/jobboard/website/content/jobs/global-benefits-manager-hopin-ZroQJ.md

 url: "https://boards.greenhouse.io/hopin/jobs/4439740003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4439740003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#management,#ui/ux,#windows,#marketing,#office,#operations,#analysis,#finance,#optimization"
+hashtags: "#management,#analysis,#finance,#ui/ux,#windows,#marketing,#office,#operations,#optimization"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is looking for a global benefits manager that has 8+ years of progressive experience in the HR function with a minimum of 6 years of benefits experience."
+summary: "Hopin is looking for a Global Benefits Manager that has 8+ years of progressive experience in the HR function with a minimum of 6 years of benefits experience."
 summaryBackup: "To apply as a global benefits manager at Hopin, you preferably need to have some knowledge of: #management, #ui/ux, #windows."
-featured: 20
+featured: 2
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.